yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

 ### Persist credit card form to retry payments

 If a transaction is rejected, you can use the credit card form to retry a payment after the customer has entered the credit card details.
-To do that, you will need to:
+To do this:

 1. Add the following parameter while initializing the SDK to persist the credit card form after the one-time use token is created:
    ```javascript